sgherbst/svinst/README.md

 ## Purpose

-The Verilog language has contained features for defining configs and libraries for close to 20 years.
+The Verilog language has contains features for defining configs and libraries.
 However, these features are not well-supported by open-source tools, and even some commercial synthesis tools.
 By extracting a list of modules defined and instantiated in a file, a user can work around this problem by constructing their own design hierarchy outside of Verilog, and then passing that list of files back into the simulator / synthesis tool.

 ## Usage